20AhmedRamadan04/TikTok-Automation-BOT/README.md

 This tool is for **educational purposes only**.
 The author is not liable for misuse.
 Please adhere to TikTok's terms of service and applicable laws.

 ---

-How does this look?
-Let me know if you'd like further tweaks! 😊